jwkvam/bowtie-talk/slides.md

 --

-- Unfortunate leaky abstraction, but I don't want to have bowtie to do node delivery.
+- Leaky abstraction, but I don't want to turn bowtie into a node delivery device.

 ---